Five Dimensions of Personal and Social Responsibility

 The Personal and Social Responsibility Inventory assesses campus climate on five dimensions of personal and social responsibility that describe developmentally appropriate goals for students in college.
+Each dimension has at least two factors.
 In addition to the descriptions below, AAC&U created detailed lists of character traits associated with each of the five dimensions.

 Striving for Excellence